jendave/starforged-custom-compendiums/README.md

 * [Iron City](https://vishae.itch.io/ironcity-district-generator) oracles by vishae are licensed for use under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA)](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 * [The Starforged Sojourner](https://rossum.itch.io/the-starforged-sojourner) oracle by rossum is used with permission granted to copy for personal use only.
 * [Exotic Planets](https://mjatthijs.itch.io/exoticplanetoracles) oracles by mjatthijs used with permission from the author.
+* [Exploration Oracle Arrays](https://castelviator.itch.io/exploration-oracle-arrays) by Castelviator used with permission from the author.

 The following oracles by David Hudson (jendave) are used licensed under the [Creative Commons Attribution 4.0 International License (CC-BY)](https://creativecommons.org/licenses/by/4.0/)
 * [Critical Successes](https://docs.google.com/document/d/1e7l2P7ZtNqcur_kvyMJnrUsZ0EmwE61l4MBQ4N6o_PA/edit?usp=sharing)